 A wide range of home blood pressure monitors is available.
 Some monitors measure blood pressure using a cuff on your upper arm, and others with a cuff that fits around the wrist, and some even measure blood pressure around a finger.

-Select a monitor that is fully automated so that you don’t have to pump air into the cuff by hand.
+Select an upper arm blood pressure monitor that is fully automated so that you don’t have to pump air into the cuff by hand.

 - If your upper arm measures 32-45 cm select a large cuff.

-Are expensive blood pressure monitors more accurate than cheap ones?
+Are expensive blood pressure monitors more accurate than cheap blood pressure monitors?